K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

     if db is not None: # Checks if there is an existing database connection and if there is disconnected from Database db.close()
 ```
 The pros of using a function is whenever you need to Query the data base you aren't repetetive with the connection and closing connection code.
+This also allows me to focus on the more complex and important aspects of the application, such as the user interface and functionality.

 # CSS Styling
-CSS styling allows you to have a standard format and presentation for the spacing of images/textboxs/headers/etc. In this project I utalized a premade template [^1].
+CSS styling allows you to have a standard format and presentation for the spacing of images/textboxs/headers/etc. In this project I utalized a premade template [^2].
 The CSS visual appearance is below.

 ```.css
 body {